docker/docs/contribute/style/terminology.md

 #### `compose.yaml`

-The current designation for the Compose file, as it is a file, format as code.
+The current designation for the Compose file, as it's a file, format as code.

 #### Compose plugin

-The compose app as an add-on (for Docker CLI) that can be enabled/disabled.
+The compose plugin as an add-on (for Docker CLI) that can be enabled/disabled.

 #### Digest

-The long number that’s automatically created every time you push an image.
+A long string that’s automatically created every time you push an image.
 You can pull an image by Digest or by Tag.

 #### Docker Compose

 Use when we talk about the application, or all the functionality associated with the application.

 #### `docker compose`